abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### CI/CD

-At this moment we have application running on the server and ability to deploy and manage it from local machine.
-The next step would be to deploy the app from CI pipeline.
+At this moment, we have the application running on the server and the ability to deploy and manage it from a local machine.
+The next step is to deploy the app from the CI pipeline.

 #### CI pipeline: environment variables

 For CI setup you need to add following environment variables as secrets for Actions.
 In GitHub UI of the repository navigate to `Settings -> Secrets and variables -> Actions`.
-Then add variables with the same values you added to local `.env` file:
+Then add variables with the same values you added to the local `.env` file:

 ```shell
 APP_DOMAIN